AbrarAbe/skate-rofi/README.md

     *   Update the `SKATE_PASSWORD_FILE` variable in `skate.sh` with the path to your GPG encrypted file.
 2.  **Rofi Theme:**
     *   The script uses `~/.config/rofi/skate.rasi` for its Rofi theme.
 Customize this file to match your desktop.

+## Hyprdots Configuration

+If you're using [Hyprdots](https://github.com/prasanthrangan/hyprdots), Hyprdots-specific configurations are available in the `hyprdots` branch of this repository.

+To use the Hyprdots configuration:

+*  **Clone the branch:** `git clone https://AbrarAbe/skate-rofi -b hyprdots --single-branch`

+Alternatively, if you already have the repository cloned:

+*  **Checkout the `hyprdots` branch:** `git checkout hyprdots`

 ## Usage